Nusultan11/MatlabML/README.md

-# Customer Churn Prediction Project
+# Customer Churn Prediction (MATLAB)

 ## Project Overview
-This project focuses on predicting customer churn using the **Telco Customer Churn** dataset.
+This project focuses on predicting **customer churn** using the Telco Customer Churn dataset.

-Customer churn means that a client stops using the company’s services.
+Customer churn means that a customer stops using the company’s services.
-The goal of this project is not only to build machine learning models, but also to **optimize decision-making** by selecting an appropriate classification threshold.
+The main goal of this project is to **identify customers who are likely to leave**, so that the business can take proactive retention actions.

-The project follows a complete data science pipeline:
+The project follows a **complete machine learning pipeline**:
 - Data preprocessing
 - Feature engineering
 - Model training
+- Hyperparameter tuning
 - Threshold optimization
-- Model evaluation
-- Model comparison
+- Model evaluation and comparison

-The implementation is done in **MATLAB**.
+All experiments are implemented in **MATLAB**.

 ---

-## Dataset
+## Dataset Description
-**Source:** Telco Customer Churn dataset
+**Dataset:** Telco Customer Churn

 Each row represents one customer.
 The target variable is: